coq-community/templates/README.md

 Files ending in `.mustache` have values to fill in (and the `.mustache` extension should be removed from the resulting files).
 Filling in values can (and should) be done automatically using a mustache command-line tool.
-There are many mustache implementations available at the [Mustache website](https://mustache.github.io).
+There are many mustache implementations available from the [Mustache website](https://mustache.github.io).

 To enable generating files using a mustache tool, you should write a `meta.yml` file containing the required values.
 For example, assuming the templates